Practical solutions to the relative pose of three calibrated cameras: Approximate camera geometry

-We tested the performance of our solvers and the state-of-the-art algorithms \wrt increasing image noise.
-We used the SfM model of the botanical garden scene (randomly selected from all scenes) from the ETH3D dataset~\cite{Schops_2017_CVPR} to obtain instances of 5/6 points in three views by identifying images in the scene that share 3D points.
-Perfect noise-free correspondences are generated by projecting the 3D points into the images.
+\PAR{Noise experiments.} We test the performance of our solvers and the state-of-the-art solvers \wrt increasing image noise.
+We used the SfM model of the botanical garden scene (randomly selected from all scenes) from the ETH3D dataset~\cite{Schops_2017_CVPR} to obtain instances of 5 points in three views by identifying images in the scene that share 3D points.
+Perfect noise-free image correspondences are generated by projecting the 3D points into the images.
 We then add increasing amounts of normally distributed noise to these correspondences.
-We generated more than 9k instances, but show only 1k results per plot to avoid clutter.
-Note that the \sfhc solver was trained on the ETH3D dataset while our L-based solvers were trained on purely synthetic data.
+We generated more than 1k instances.
+Note that the \sfhc solver was trained on the ETH3D dataset~\cite{Schops_2017_CVPR}.

-The results for increasing noise in the image points are shown in Figs.~\ref{fig:noise} and~\ref{fig:noise_uncalibrated}.
-The results are represented by boxplot function which shows the 25\% to 75\% quantiles as a box with a horizontal line at median.
-Crosses show data beyond 1.5 times the interquartile range.
-Let $e(\M R_{ij})$ be the error of the estimated relative rotation between cameras $i$ and $j$, computed as the angle in the axis-angle representation of $\M R_{ij}^{-1}\M R_{ij}^{\M{GT}}$ and let $e(\M t_{ij})$ be the error of the estimated translation computed as the angle between the two unit vectors corresponding to the translations.
-Fig.~\ref{fig:noise} shows boxplots of pose errors measured in the same way as in our experiments in the main paper (\cf Sec.~\ref{sec:experiments} in the main paper), \ie as $\texttt{max}(\texttt{avg}(e(\M R_{12}),e(\M R_{13})),\texttt{avg}(e(\M t_{12}),e(\M t_{13})))$, for the calibrated \sftp problem (left), and the partially calibrated \sstp problem (right).
-The errors are zoomed into an interesting interval and are shown as functions of varying noise from $0px$ to $4px$.
+The results for increasing noise in the image points are shown in Fig.~\ref{fig:noise}.
+The figure shows boxplots of the pose errors measured in the same way as in our experiments in the main paper (\cf Sec.~4 in the main paper), \ie, as $\text{max}\left(0.5 (\M R_{err}^{12} + \M R_{err}^{13}), 0.5 (\V t_{err}^{12} + \V t_{err}^{13})\right)$.\footnote{Here $\M R_{err}^{ij}$ is the error of the estimated relative rotation between cameras $i$ and $j$, computed as the angle in the axis-angle representation of $\M R_{ij}^{-1}\M R_{ij}^{\M{GT}}$, and $\V t_{err}^{ij}$ is the error of the estimated translation computed as the angle between the two unit vectors corresponding to the translations~\cite{IMC2020}.} {The errors are zoomed into an interesting interval and are shown as functions of varying Gaussian noise from $0$px to $16$px.}